Appendix: Config Format Reference

 links/{name} - Localisation links:

-localisation_links/{name}(if not declared explicitly, static regular links are copied automatically)
+localisation_links/{name}(if not explicitly declared, static regular links are automatically copied)

 Example: